chtenb/chtenb.github.io/blog/rop-cs-1.md

 If the answer is yes, then it is probably appropriate to handle the failure by throwing an exception.
 If the answer is no, then it is probably better to handle the failure by incorporating it in the function return type, such that the caller is forced to make an explicit decision about how to handle the failure path.
-For a more elaborate discussion of when and how to use exceptions, again refer to link:/?page=exceptions-cs[this short article about exceptions].
+For a more elaborate discussion of when and how to use exceptions, again refer to [this short article about exceptions](/?page=exceptions-cs).

-In the link:/?page=rop-cs-2[next part] of this series we will implement a `Result` type for C#.
+In the [next part](/?page=rop-cs-2) of this series we will implement a `Result` type for C#.